SWAMP: Mountain Biking in Florida!

 1st Sunday

-Wilderness Park mountain bike trails.
-(Flatwoods Park, Trout Creek Park and Morris Bridge Riding Area)
+Wilderness Park bike trails.
+(Flatwoods Park, Trout Creek Park and Morris Bridge Biking Area)

-This 30 mile trail system is maintained by the Wilderness Trails Association (WTA) in cooperation with Hillsborough County Parks and Recreation.
-SWAMP provides volunteers and sponsors lunch.
+This 30 mile bike trail system is maintained by SWAMP and the Wilderness Trails Association (WTA) in cooperation with Hillsborough County Parks and Recreation.

-SWAMP Club sponsors a training class on the first Sunday of each month here.
+We sponsor a beginner training class on the first Sunday of most months here.

-These trails are maintained by public and member volunteers on the third Saturday of every month.
+These trails are maintained by public and member volunteers on the first Saturday of most months.

 San Felasco